MILDRED and ALBERT PANOWSKI Playwriting Competition

-- We are accepting submissions for the 2021 competition from Monday, October 19, 2020 through Monday, February 1, 2021.
-Submissions received outside of this period will not be considered.
-The theme for the upcoming competition is social justice and change.
+- Our next submission period will be from September 1 - October 1, 2021.
+Submissions received outside of the submission period will not be considered.
+The theme for the 2022 competition is rural America.

 - Submission is restricted to plays that have not been previously produced or published.

 - No revisions or corrections will be accepted once a script has been submitted.

 - No written or oral critique will be given on plays submitted.